vsivsi/ddp-login/README.md

 ### In node.js

-If you'd like to log in and obtain an authentication token from a Meteor server within a node.js program:
+If you'd like to log in to a Meteor server from within a node.js program, prompting the user for account credentials:

 ```js
 var DDP = require('ddp');